 The next three small armchairs take inspiration from Scandinavian-style wooden framed armchairs, and fit perfectly into the mid-century look that’s so popular right now.

 Last of our Scandi-inspired compact armchairs for small spaces is the Karla armchair (H78 x W72 x D90 cm) in solid oak and grey canvas from Swoon Editions.
-With its weathered, matte oak frame and stonewashed canvas upholstery it has a very cool “urban rustic” feel to it, and would look amazing in contemporary schemes, alongside lots of other natural materials.
+With its weathered, matte oak frame and stonewashed canvas upholstery it has a very cool “urban rustic” feel to it.
 I really did swoon when I saw this, and am desperately trying to find a place for one (on the deck of my fantasy holiday home, as things stand right now).

-A different look now with the soft, deliciously squashy and ultra-comfortable Halo Groucho Leather Armchair (H68 x W107 x D84cm), shown above, again from John Lewis.
-The slim profile of its sides, its generous width and the long legs stop it looking too heavy and chunky like many leather armchairs.
+A very different look now with the soft, deliciously squashy and ultra-comfortable Halo Groucho Leather Armchair (H68 x W107 x D84cm), shown above, again from John Lewis.
+The slim profile of its sides, its generous width and the long legs stop stop it looking heavy and chunky, so often the case with leather armchairs.
 It’s big brother, the Groucho Sofa, was in our Top 10 Sofas for Small Spaces too because both are the interiors versions of the most comfortable, lived-in and much-loved leather jacket – ever.

 We’re finishing with some bright colour and a very loose interpretation of “small armchairs” as these final chairs, whilst definitely small, don’t actually have any arms.
 These compact accent chairs are ideal for bedrooms, hallways and cosy reading nooks, but can look equally good in small living rooms where their simple contours are the perfect solution when space is at a premium.